tawesoft/gocomply/README.md

 A human must manually check the output for compliance.
 Just because you have included the text of a license file, it does not mean you're allowed to use the code or that the license is open source.
 It does not mean that the author of the module that you depend on is using the license properly.
+It does not mean that there isn't a bug in gocomply.
+It does not mean that gocomply was completely accurate in downloading the correct license file.

-The tool only checks the currently published version of a license.
+The tool only checks the currently published version of a license in most cases.
 You might be using an old version that comes under a different license.

 The tool doesn't yet support private repos.